-Performance Pay for Fiscal Year 2016
+Performance Pay for Fiscal Year 2017

-To reflect our pay for performance philosophy, based on the Company's performance for fiscal year 2016, our Compensation Committee:
+To reflect our pay for performance philosophy, based on the Company's performance for fiscal year 2017, our Compensation Committee:

-reduced the fiscal year 2016 annual cash incentive bonus award to our NEOs, respectively, by 7 to 10 percent from target based on their MBO scores to reflect the degree to which annual targets were not achieved;

-- awarded no compensation under our fiscal year 2014-2016 three-year, long term cash incentive plan because target thresholds were not achieved; and - reduced the number of RSUs awarded to NEOs pursuant to our fiscal year 2016 RSU grants by 4.6% to reflect the degree to which the revenue performance goal was not achieved.
+- reduced the respective fiscal year 2017 annual cash incentive bonuses awarded to our NEOs by 10 to 18 percent of target based on each NEO's individual MBO score to reflect the degree to which annual targets were achieved; - awarded no compensation under our fiscal year 2015-2017 three-year, long term cash incentive plan because target thresholds were not achieved; and - in connection with our Elevate 2020 Program and our efforts to increase our annual operating profitability, accepted the recommendation of our executive officers to freeze the annual base salary of our executive officers for fiscal year 2018.

-Additionally, in September 2015, the Compensation Committee determined to reduce the number of RSUs awarded to our executive officers in fiscal year 2016 as long term equity incentive compensation by 25 percent to better align total compensation with our goal to award compensation between the 50th to 75th percentile of our compensation benchmarks.
+Additionally, the Compensation Committee determined to freeze the level of RSUs awarded to our executive officers at the levels awarded in fiscal year 2016 aligning total compensation to our goal of between the 50th to 75th percentile of our compensation benchmarks.